browserext/browserext.github.io/charter/index.md

-As the specifications developed in the Community Group mature and as Browser Vendors confirm intent to implement them, it is expected that these specifications will be migrated to the appropirate W3C Working Group where they can be put on the Recommendation track with appropriate status and Intellectual Property (IP) considerations.
+As the specifications developed in the Community Group mature and as Browser Vendors confirm intent to implement them, this community group may consider migrating them to the appropirate W3C Working Group where they can be put on the Recommendation track with appropriate status and Intellectual Property (IP) considerations.